Not just Shark Pictures:

 silhouette shot in water this shallow is more likely to end up looking

-like your strobe failed than artistic.
+like your strobe failed than an artistic attempt.

 You want to over expose the background just enough

 to turn it almost white but not so much that it begins to flare.
-And, you
+And,

 Bracketing: What your internal light meter thinks is a good light